-Here is a sweet, slightly alcoholic fruit wine ideal for those hot summer days.
+Here is a sweet, slightly alcoholic peach fruit wine recipe ideal for those hot summer days.
 Choose seasonal, ripe and semi-ripe fruits with some acidity, which will improve the mix.

 Makes 3 litres (105 fl oz/12 cups) Ready in 4–6 days

 660 g (1 lb 7 oz/3 cups) raw sugar

 1 litre (35 fl oz/4 cups) lightly brewed black tea

 2 kg (4 lb 8 oz) ripe unblemished peaches, stones removed and quartered

 2 kg (4 lb 8 oz) ripe unblemished apricots, stones removed and quartered

 2 litres (70 fl oz/8 cups) filtered water